-- Objective 1: To improve student achievement in math and/or science content areas. - Objective 2: To increase teachers' knowledge and understanding of key concepts in targeted math and/or science content areas as aligned with each project's content focus. - Objective 3: To improve teachers' pedagogical knowledge and practices that utilize scientifically-based research findings and best practices in inquiry-based instruction. - Objective 4: To enhance participants' use of assessment data to monitor the effectiveness of their instruction. - Objective 5: To demonstrate a measurable impact on the preparation of preservice teachers through improvements in math and/or science content and/or pedagogy courses.
+- Objective 1: Improve student achievement in targeted mathematics and/or science content areas. - Objective 2: Increase teachers' knowledge and understanding of key concepts in targeted mathematics and/or science content areas. - Objective 3: Improve teachers' pedagogical knowledge and practices that utilize scientifically-based research findings and best practices in inquiry-based instruction.

+Objective 4: Improve teachers' knowledge and skills in designing and implementing assessment tools and use of assessment data to monitor the effectiveness of their instruction.

+Objective 5: Improve the preparation of pre-service teachers through improvements in mathematics and/or science content and/or pedagogy courses.